 built using Ollie Pro

-Waterland Event Hire and Site Services website was built using Avada Website Builder (formerly Fusion Builder).
-This is a front-end visual page builder for WordPress.
+Avada is a front-end visual page builder for WordPress.
 Page builders like Avada offer convenience and speed, but their hidden costs is bloated code and sluggish performance.
 An additional factor was some of the Yoast Pro SEO analysis tools would not work with Avada!

-This sluggishness is a result of additional code and scripts these Page builder tools generate.
-Slow page speed is a critical factor for search engines when ranking websites, as they prioritise fast-loading sites to provide a better user experience.
+Page speed is a critical factor for search engines when ranking websites, as they prioritise fast-loading sites to provide a better user experience.
 Consequently, websites that rely heavily on Page builders may suffer in search engine rankings, leading to reduced visibility and lower organic traffic.
 This was our experience with the Avada built version of Waterland Event Hire and Site Services.

-We opted to bite the bullet and change the website from using Avada to using the native WordPress block theme Ollie Pro.
-Having done this our, out-of-the-box PageSpeed Insights scores jumped from around 73 to around 93.
+We opted to bite-the-bullet and change the website from using Avada to using the native WordPress block theme Ollie Pro.
+Having done this our out-of-the-box PageSpeed Insights scores jumped from around 73 to around 93!

 It should be noted: